Welcome to WebmasterWorld Guest from 22.214.171.124

-The BEST RESULTS FOR USERS?
+As our algorithms change and as the web (including your site) changes, some fluctuation in ranking can happen as we make updates to present the best results to our users.The BEST RESULTS FOR USERS?
 I think anyone who has recently searched for anything on Google will pretty take issue with that statement.
 Yesterday I searched for a lawn mower belt and a local parts store.
 I couldn't find any local stores on page one, two or three...I had to switch to Bing to find the belt itself.
 I did get plenty of dictionary & e how pages telling me what a mower belt is for though (lol).

 [edited by: backdraft7 at 1:41 pm (utc) on May 23, 2012]

 ...but I am baffled as to why Penguin relegates some sites to position 3 for the company name...